awaltrip/game-of-life/README.md

 2. In the Maven folder, choose Existing Maven Projects
 3. Browse to the game-of-life folder (extracted from the .zip file) and click Open
 4. Click Finish

+To run the software:

-5. In the Project Explorer, navigate to src/main/java/com/annawaltrip/GameOfLifeCLI.java
+1. In the Project Explorer, navigate to src/main/java/com/annawaltrip/GameOfLifeCLI.java
-6. Right-click on this file and select Run As > Java Application.
+2. Right-click on this file and select Run As > Java Application.

-To test this software:
+To test the software:

 1. In the Eclipse Project Explorer, navigate to src/test/java/com/annawaltrip/GameOfLifeTest.java
 2. Right-click on this file and select Run As > JUnit Test.